afakharany93/livekit-plugins-xtts/README.md

-# LiveKit Plugins XTTS by Anish Menon
+# The original LiveKit Plugins XTTS was by Anish Menon.
+I just edited it to work with version 1.1.3 of livekit agents

 ## Pre-requisites